 If the float in the basin rises too high and the sump pump still doesn't turn on, you'll definitely want to call in the help of a professional and have it looked at.

 Test that alarm.
 If things get particularly tricky during a heavy spring storm, every second counts.
 If your sump pump alarm isn't working, you may not find out about the fact that your basement is flooded until it's far too late to actually do something about it.

 Pay Attention to Your Other Equipment, Too

 Take an afternoon and go through your entire home, visually inspecting and testing ANY piece of equipment connected to your plumbing.
 Make sure your water heater temperature is set correctly and if it's older than about 15 years, consider upgrading to a new one.
 Look at every supply hose in your house, checking for signs of leaks, cracks or bulges.
 Go outside and clear out all those downspouts, yard drains and other areas - a little effort today can save you a world of problems tomorrow.

-You can learn the importance of a spring check up, HERE
+Contact us to learn the importance of a spring check up!